in early elementary grades are learning all kinds of new

 as well.
 The Leapster Explorer is jam-packed with preset games, but also has

-many downloadable features and cartridges to add more to the experience.
-The
+many downloadable features and apps to add more to the experience.
+This new

 games can help your child learn everything from reading to geography, but are